-For all his brilliance, Jim Carrey made a statement in his commencement address to college graduates recently that could have come from the lips of his character “Lloyd” in the movie Dumb and Dumber.
-Here is what he told the grads:
+For all his brilliance, Jim Carrey made a statement in his 2014 commencement address to the graduates of his alma mater, Maharishi University of Management in Fairfield, Iowa, that could have come from the lips of his character “Lloyd” in Dumb and Dumber:

 Fear is going to be a player in life, but you get to decide how much.
 So many of us choose our path out of fear disguised as practicality.
 What we really want seems impossibly out of reach and ridiculous to expect, so we never dare to ask the universe for it.

 Can you spot the two problematic words?
-That’s easy: “the universe.”
+Easy-peasy: “the universe.”
 This is actually good commencement advice except for those two words.
 “Ask the universe for it”!
 Why would Carrey say such a thing?
-The answer is quite simple: Hindu philosophy.
+Simple: Hindu philosophy.
 If you believe there is no personal God as revealed in Scripture, then the biggest thing left to appeal to is the universe.

 Actually, this philosophy is quite popular today.
-Rhonda Byrne’s recent bestseller, The Secret, advocates an amorphous spirituality “where you can have, be, or do anything you want.”
+Rhonda Byrne’s 2006 bestseller, The Secret, advocates an amorphous spirituality “where you can have, be, or do anything you want.”
 Just ask the universe for it.

-Jafree Ozwald explains in detail how to ask the universe for what you want:
+Jafree Ozwald and Margot Zaher explain in detail how to ask the universe for what you want: